phreeza/manuscript_axon_potentials/doc/manuscript.md

 low-frequency component dominates the response.

-![Axonal projections generate a dipole-like extracellular field potential (EFP) when stimulated with  a pulse of activity. (**A**) Structure of the fiber bundle. (**B**) EFP responses at various locations, indicated by colored dots.
+![Axonal projections generate a dipole-like extracellular field potential (EFP) when stimulated with  a pulse of activity. **A** shows the modeled axon bundle in black, along with iso-amplitude lines for the low-pass filtered EFP signature of the activity pulse.
+The contours show the typical double-lobe of a dipole.
+The waveforms, recorded at the locations of the colored dots in **A** and shown in **B**, also show a polarity reversal.
+The most salient locations are highlighted with the gray box.
+The transition ocurrs by inverting the envelope with aproximately constant phase, not by a shifting of phase with constant envelope. **C** shows the progression of the maximum amplitude with depth (red line).
+It closely follows the local density of bifurcations and terminations (black histogram).
+The situation is different for the high-frequency component.
+The iso-amlitude contours shown in **D** do not exhibit the same double-lobe structure, and the waveforms (**C**) also don't reverse polarity.
+The amplitude envelope of the high-frequency component (red line in **E**) follows the density of fibers (black histogram in **E**.
-Scaling of traces indicated by colorbar.
-Relative strength of high-frequency noise relative to the low-frequency pulse decays with distance.
-The low-frequency pulse switches polarity along the nerve bundle's termination zone. (**C**) Fiber density overlayed with the strength of the high-frequency EFP component.  (**D**) Density of bifurcations and terminations at varying depths.  ](../figs/import/bundle_pulse_potentials.pdf)
+](../figs/fig_1.pdf)

 *Frequency components are related to different anatomical features.* The high-frequency component changes its amplitude in the longitudinal direction in